 Sullivan continued in his campaign to discredit King.
 In a memo to Hoover in December, 1963, Sullivan wrote: “When the true facts concerning his (King’s) activities are presented, such should be enough, if handled properly, to take him off his pedestal… When that is done… the Negroes will be left without a national leader of sufficiently compelling personality to steer them in the proper direction.”

-It was King’s opposition to the Vietnam War that really upset Hoover.
+King’s opposition to the Vietnam War really upset FBI Director J. Edgar Hoover.
 According to Richard N. Goodwin, Hoover told Johnson that “Bobby Kennedy was hiring or paying King off to stir up trouble over the Vietnam War.”
-It is true that Robert Kennedy, like King, was growing increasingly concerned about the situation in Vietnam.
-Johnson became convinced that Kennedy was leaking information to the press about his feelings on the war.
-At a meeting on 6 th February, 1967, Johnson told Robert F. Kennedy: “I’ll destroy you and everyone one of your dove friends.
+It is true that Robert F. Kennedy, like King, was growing increasingly concerned about the situation in Vietnam.
+President Lyndon Baines Johnson became convinced that Kennedy was leaking information to the press about his feelings on the war.
+At a meeting on 6th February, 1967, Johnson told Kennedy: “I’ll destroy you and everyone one of your dove friends.
 You’ll be dead politically in six months.”

 Martin Luther King continued his campaign against the Vietnam War.
-This upset the Secretary of Defense Robert McNamara.
-In October, 1961, McNamara established the Defense Intelligence Agency (DIA).
+In October, 1961, the Secretary of Defense Robert McNamara established the Defense Intelligence Agency (DIA).
 This took over the U.S. Army’s Strategic Intelligence Unit.
 However, following the racial riots at Oxford, Mississippi, the on-scene commander, Major General Creighton V. Abrahams, wrote a report on the performance of army intelligence at Oxford.
 It included the following: “We in the Army should launch a major intelligence project, without delay, to identify personalities, both black and white, and develop analyses of the various civil rights situations in which they became involved.”
 Abrahams’ advice was accepted and in 1967 the Military Intelligence Branch (MIB) was formed as part of the U.S. Army Intelligence Command (USAINTC) based at Fort Holabird, Maryland.
 It was the MIB that now began to take a close look at the activities of Martin Luther King.